Orckestra/BetterRetail/README.md

 - Creating https binding of the configured domain to the localhost;
 - Installing the Reference Application itself and additional packages to C1 CMS

-If you need to deploy using a configuration from a specific file, use the `-env={keyword}` param and argument.
-For example, if you want to use the configuration from the **parameters.int2.json** file, then run in Powershell the deploying command `{solution_dir}\build\install.ps1 -env=int2`.
+If you need to deploy using a configuration from a specific file, use the `--env={keyword}` param and argument.
+For example, if you want to use the configuration from the **parameters.int2.json** file, then run in Powershell the deploying command `{solution_dir}\build\install.ps1 --env=int2`.
 The configuration file parameters.int2.json has the highest priority in this case.

 The file **{solution_dir_path}\build\configuration\SetupDescription.xml** includes packages to be installed during the deploy.
 The file contains *C1 CMS* packages, *Experience Management* packages and *Reference Application* packages, created during the Build process.

 *Experience Management* packages are installed from the **develop** branch by default.
 To install *Experience Management* packages from a specific branch, set `"em-branch" : "{branch_name}"` in parameters.

-For *C1 CMS* package next link is used by default: *http://package.composite.net/Download.ashx?package=Orckestra.Versioning.VersionPublication&amp;c1version=$(version)* which will download **latest** package version suitable for current *C1 CMS* version.
+For the *C1 CMS* package, the following link is used by default: *http://package.composite.net/Download.ashx?package=Orckestra.Versioning.VersionPublication&amp;c1version=$(version)* which will download **latest** package version suitable for the current *C1 CMS* version.
 To download a specific package version, it is required to use the following link format: *https://package.composite.net:443/packages/{package-GUID}-ver-{package-Version}.zip*.

 Example: